Keto Caramel Candy

 Is this recipe dairy-free?

-How many carbs are in each piece of keto caramel?
+How many net carbs are in each piece?

-Each piece has about 0.1g net carbs based on the nutrition info above.
-The exact count depends on your sweetener and syrup, but these are about as low carb as candy gets.
+About 0.1g net carbs per piece based on the nutrition breakdown above.
+The exact number shifts slightly depending on your sweetener and which syrup you use, but these are about as low carb as candy gets.
+I can eat five or six and barely make a dent in my daily count.

 Similar Recipes